wh0/wh0.github.io/_posts/2025-08-03-vscode-extension-name.md

 There's no record of where the inner quote came from.

+(Clarification: the name is distinct from the "display name," which is shown in most places.)

 The Visual Studio Code Extension Manager checks these requirements with [this regular expression](https://github.com/microsoft/vscode-vsce/blob/v3.6.0/src/validation.ts#L4):

 ```js